fuzikt/starpy/README.md

 ```
   --i      Input STAR filename with particles.
   --o      Output STAR filename.
-  --lb     Label used for selection. e.g. rlnAngleTilt, rlnDefocusU...## binning_correct_star.py
+  --lb     Label used for selection. e.g. rlnAngleTilt, rlnDefocusU...
   --op     Operator used for comparison.
-Allowed: "=", "!=", ">=", "<=", "<"Correct the particles in star file by binning factor
+Allowed: "=", "!=", ">=", "<=", "<".
+Use double quotes!!!
   --val    Value used for comparison.
 Used together with --op parameter.
   --rh     Range Hi (upper bound).
-If defined --op and -val disabled.## filter_astigmatism_star.py
+If defined --op and -val disabled.
   --rl     Range Lo (lower bound).
 If defined --op and -val disabled.
 ```